Unsupervised Learning of Local Updates for Maximum Independent Set in Dynamic Graphs: Introduction

-Recently, the learning community has developed several methods for solving combinatorial optimization problems on static graphs \citep{Bengio_Lodi_Prouvost_2021}.
-Central to many of these methods are Graph Neural Networks (GNNs) due to their efficiency in capturing the structural information present in the real-world networks such as the Internet, social networks, and molecular interactions \citep{wu2021comprehensive,Zhang_Tong_Xu_Maciejewski_2019}.
-In the dynamic setting, recent models such as temporal GNNs are primarily concerned with tasks such as edge prediction, node classification, graph classification, etc.\ \citep{Rossi2020,Xu_inductive_2019}.
-Work considering combinatorial optimization problems in a dynamic setting remains limited, with few examples such as \citet{Gunarathna_Borovica-Gajic_Karunasekera_Tanin_2022}, which is an indirect heuristic learning approach.
-However, no models exist to learn update mechanisms comparable to theoretical, rule-based update algorithms.
+Recently, the learning community has developed several methods for solving combinatorial optimization problems on static graphs~\cite{Bengio2021-machinelearning}.
+Central to many of these methods are Graph Neural Networks (GNNs) due to their efficiency in capturing the structural information present in real-world networks such as the Internet, social networks, and molecular interactions~\cite{Zhang2019-graphconvolutional,Wu2020-comprehensivesurvey,Liu2026-weightedgraph}.
+In the dynamic setting, recent models such as temporal GNNs are primarily concerned with tasks such as edge prediction, node classification, graph classification, etc.~\cite{Xu2020-inductiverepresentation,Rossi2020-temporalgraph}.
+Work considering combinatorial optimization problems in a dynamic setting remains limited, with few examples such as \citet{Gunarathna2022-dynamicgraph}, which is an indirect heuristic learning approach.
+No existing models learn update mechanisms comparable to traditional update algorithms.

-We propose a model that solves MaxIS in dynamic graphs by directly learning an update mechanism instead of a heuristic learning.
-We utilize the power of message-passing GNNs \citep{Battaglia_Hamrick_Bapst_Sanchez_2018} combined with sequence learning to learn an update mechanism that maintains an approximate MaxIS solution as the underlying graph changes.
-GNNs learn to aggregate structural information and update a node's membership in the MaxIS solution at any instance of a dynamic graph, while sequence learning learns the effect of a change in the dynamic graph on the change in the MaxIS solution.
+We propose a model that solves MaxIS in dynamic graphs by directly learning an update mechanism instead of a heuristic.
+We utilize the power of message-passing GNNs~\cite{Battaglia2018-relationalinductive} combined with sequence learning to learn an update mechanism that maintains an approximate MaxIS solution as the underlying graph changes.
+GNNs learn to aggregate structural information and update nodes' memberships in the MaxIS solution at each time step, while sequence learning extrapolates the effects of edge dynamics to changes in the MaxIS solution.
 Having learned an update mechanism, the model is able to update a MaxIS solution following a change in the dynamic graph in a single inference step, unlike more popular heuristic learning methods which require multiple inference steps and thus scale poorly with graph size.
 We underscore this as a necessary shift in perspective required to address some of the common criticisms of learning approaches to solving combinatorial optimization problems, namely, lack of scalability, computation inefficiency, and huge training sample requirements.

-\paragraph{Contributions.}
+\subsubsection{Contributions}